KadenHD/express-mongo-typescript/README.md

 ## To-Do

--   Add Verifications on create and update for author fk exists
--   On Author delete, delete all books
 -   Run on different env, for prod and dev, using different .env files etc... (permit to use one prod db and one test db, independants)
 -   Add encrypt and decrypt entity during res and req, using the same methods and keys